Use your back button to get back to where

 eventually to the natural Chanel from Shadow Mountain Lake

 to Grand Lake.
-It then finds its way to a man-made hole in
+It then finds its way to tunnel below the

-From Estes Park, the water still has a two thousand foot drop down
+under The Continental Divide for 13 miles to Estes Park.
+From Estes Park, the water still has a two thousand foot fall

 Scroll down to zoom in on the goose that is using the canal as a